polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   \_artifacts Location Sas Token: **Leave the default value**.

-1. From the lab computer, start another instance of the Web browser, and navigate to <https://github.com/robotechredmond/301-storage-spaces-direct-md>.
+1. From the lab computer, start another instance of the Web browser, and navigate to: <https://github.com/robotechredmond/301-storage-spaces-direct-md>.

 2. On the **Use Managed Disks to Create a Storage Spaces Direct (S2D) Scale-Out File Server (SOFS) Cluster with Windows Server 2016** page, select **Deploy to Azure**.